jgarbett44/School_District_Analysis/README.md

 To prepare a report for a city school board, we are looking at standardized test data and funding information.
 The goal is to provide insight to help make strategic decisions.

 After analyzing the data, reading and math scores at Thomas High School indicated possible academic dishonesty.
 As a result, we updated the data, removing the suspect scores and replacing them with NaN.
-How does this affect the data?

 ## Results

+How does this change the data?

 ### *Passing rates drop significantly, but average scores barely budge:*